My Love for a Villain

 After my arrival, I easily fell into a steady rhythm, which comprised daily home-cooked meals, lazy walks in the outlying mountain ranges, and earnest discussions with my grandparents about the seemingly most insignificant detail of their histories.
 I looked forward to these conversations the most, which would mainly take place during afternoon tea, served in the antique furnished living room that overlooked a rolling field of dandelions.

-“What of when you were my age?”
+“What about when you were my age?”
 I asked curiously of my grandfather one afternoon as hazy light drifted in through the heavily curtained windows.
 He shifted uncomfortably for a moment and shook his head.

 “What of it?” he retorted.
 “It was a time of war, nothing more.”